oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

     ![The saved worksheet is displayed.](./images/query3-worksheet-displayed.png " ")

     In the next task, you will use the **Query 1**, **Query 2**, and **Query 3** worksheets to simultaneously run the test queries using the **HIGH** consumer group.
 For real production workloads, you will typically use the MEDIUM or HIGH consumer groups, since they have higher parallelism and lower concurrency.
 A worksheet using the HIGH consumer group gets top priority.
-For more information about consumer groups, see [Manage Concurrency and Priorities on Autonomous Database](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/manage-priorities.html#GUID-80E464A7-8ED4-45BB-A7D6-E201DD4107B7).
+For more information about consumer groups, see [Manage Concurrency and Priorities on Autonomous AI Database](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/manage-priorities.html#GUID-80E464A7-8ED4-45BB-A7D6-E201DD4107B7).

 7. Click the worksheet's drop-down list, and then select **Open Recent** to display your 4 saved worksheets.